DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning

 \subsection{Algorithm World Models}

-\citet{team_cwm_2025} mid-train an LLM to replicate a code interpreter's state as it ran.
-Such training promises to help an LLM's programming abilities; if it can replicate the outputs of code, it should produce more correct implementations.
+\citet{team_cwm_2025} train a ``Code World Model'' to replicate a code interpreter's state as it ran, to improve an LLM's programming abilities.
 However their work necessitates vast amounts of data.
-Combining DiscoGen with similar computational resources, a large-scale, high quality dataset of algorithm-performance pairs from different tasks could be collected.
-This could be used to mid-train an `algorithm world model' that predicts how editing modules affects final performance.
-The model could be used directly in ADAs to improve performance, fine-tuned using the research proposals above, or serve as the basis of an LLM-judge \citep{judging2023zheng} as below.
+Combining DiscoGen with similar computational resources could enable collection of a similarly large-scale, structured dataset of algorithm-performance pairs.
+This could be used to train an `\textit{algorithm world model}' (AWM) that predicts an algorithm's performance.
+Such a model could be used directly in an ADA, fine-tuned as above, or integrated into tree-search agents as below.